 - Check that all the windows will open and close and that you can operate any window locks.

-- Check you have an exit route in the event of fire.
+- Plan your exit route in the event of fire.

-- Take out Insurance and Insurance Claims.
+- Take out Insurance.
 Check that your policy covers you for claims from a third party, e.g. if your washing machine leaks and floods the flat below.

 More information available on theleaflet